NateEag/how-i-code/drafts/how-to-get-hired.rst

 you know the terminology to use when searching academic literature for potential solutions to your problem.

-Fundamentally, though, this boils down to ""Research the subject, understand what you've found, try an experiment based on your reading, and if it didn't work do the process again until it does."
+Fundamentally, though, this boils down to "Research the subject, understand what you've found, try an experiment based on your reading, and if it didn't work do the process again until it does."